 Asana Pricing

-Asana offers a free tier, two paid tiers, and a bespoke tier.
-Generously, the free tier offers unlimited storage for up to 15 users.
+Asana offers a free tier, two paid tiers, and a custom-priced tier.
+The free tier offers unlimited storage for up to 10 users (as of our December 2024 update, this cap has been reduced – the free plan previously supported up to 15 users).
 Users can make tasks and view them in a list, board, or calendar view.
 Users can also set assignees and due dates.

 Price (annually) The amount you'll pay per month, when billed annually | Users | Projects/Boards | Number of automations | Gantt Chart | Resource management | Time Tracking | ||